ninekorn/sccs-vvd-hd/Releases/revision13131/sccsvvdhd-rev13131-BACKUP/readme.md

 program.cs/form.cs/scgraphicssec.cs/scupdate.cs/scdirectx.cs .
 Many of those functions, i don't use them as i have no purpose for them.
 Maybe removing a couple of these functions could eliminate a false positive if this is what is causing those detections?...

-In order to change the angle of the voxel virtual desktop at loadup, you have to modify the following lines:
+In order to change the angle of the voxel virtual desktop at loadup, you have to modify the following lines in the script scgraphicssec.cs:

        Line2266   var pitch = (float)(Math.PI * (9) / 180.0f); //here i changed it to 9 degrees and didn't need to move the origin position of the camera
        Line2267   var yaw = (float)(Math.PI * (0) / 180.0f);